Andromeda-LRT/virtual-wallet/README.md

 - Search and Filter Functionality
 - Swagger Documentation

-## Teamwork Guidelines

-Refer to the Teamwork Guidelines document for collaboration standards.

 ## Getting Started
 ### Setting Up the Project
 1. Clone the repository: `git clone <repository_url>`